 The governance over the fitness and propriety of individuals includes recruitment, performance management and training.
 To ensure that the Company protects itself against employing individuals who potentially could threaten its people, customers, properties, facilities or reputation, the majority of its fitness and propriety processes take place at recruitment and more specifically at pre-employment screening.
 A minimum set of basic screening requirements has been agreed and implemented.
-Additional enhanced screening requirements are applied for individuals who will run the Company or become key function holders.
+Additional enhanced screening requirements are applied for individuals who fall within the following categories: